My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 The school pissed me off when they buckled under the whines of a few alumni and liberals to remove the Statue of Jackson in front of Jackson Arch, agreeing by doing so to the rewriting of history that labels Stonewall a traitor.

-And I thought this school was a bastion of Southern Conservatism and truth.
+I thought this school was a bastion of Southern Conservatism and truth.
 I was wrong.

 Will it recover in this time of backlash?
 Nah.
 Probably not.
-"Higher" education is all about the money
+"Higher" education is all about the money.

 Monday, 24 March 2025From the NY Times